You are here

 Due to the tight constraint on office space, no office space is provided to scholars.
 Scholars often work out of the university libraries.
 In exceptional cases, the sponsoring faculty member may arrange a temporary office space on his/her own.

-Even though visiting scholars' primary focus must be on their own independent research, they may audit up to three classes per semester, provided they have express, written permission from the instructor of the desired course.
+Visiting Scholars, Officers of Research or Staff Officers of Research may audit up to two classes per semester, provided they have expressed written permission from the instructor of the desired course.
 Scholars are not permitted to audit oversold courses (courses that are fully enrolled by full-time Columbia Business School students.)
 Scholars may also not audit courses listed in the Value Investing Program.
-Visiting scholars are expected to notify the Chazen Institute ofall courses being audited.
+Scholars are expected to notify the Chazen Institute of all courses being audited.
+Visiting scholars, officers of research, and staff officers of research may not attend any Columbia University courses until their visiting designation is officially approved (visitor must have a signed letter from the International Student and Scholars Office (ISSO) and have met with the Chazen Institute’s Program Coordinator.)

 Upon completion of their stay, visiting scholars must submit a one to two page summary of the progress they made on their research while at Columbia Business School.